AutoCAD LT Features | 2025 New Features | Autodesk

 Create leaders with a variety of content, including text or blocks.
 Easily format leader lines and define styles.

-Create and edit centrelines and centre marks that automatically move when you move the associated objects.
+Create and edit centerlines and center marks that automatically move when you move the associated objects.

 Tables